RishiShah99/Zephyr/README.md

 - **Calendar Management**: Manage your schedule and receive reminders.
 - **News and Information**: Stay updated with the latest news and stock information.
 - **Music Playback**: Play your favorite music on Spotify.
-- **Voice-Controlled Internet Search**: Search the web using voice commands.

-## Components

-- **Design**: The netting around Zephyr has an oval-ish shape and is 3D printed.
-- **Base**: Zephyr rests on top of a wooden box for stability.
-- **Speaker**: Connects to a large speaker, either built-in or via Bluetooth.
-- **Microphone**: Equipped with a highly sensitive microphone, with optional Bluetooth connectivity to your phone.
-- **LEDs**: Internal LEDs light up when Zephyr is active, using black PLA filament for the casing.

 ## Getting Started